brndnmtthws/brndn-io/content/posts/tech-pessimism/index.md

 - pessimism
 - futurology
 - degrowth
+covercaption: Can our fossil fuel machines save us from the problem created by fossil fuels? 🤔
 ---

 For a long time I was a futurist, and an optimist about technology in general.
 I